-- (a) for exportation, for re-exportation, for transhipment, or exportation, etc. in transit; or - (b) for use as stores for aircraft or vessel, and proved to the satisfaction of the Commissioner to have been duly exported or used as such stores, as the case may be;
+- (a) for exportation, for re-exportation, for transhipment, or exportation, etc. in transit; or - (b) for use as stores for aircraft or vessel, and proved to the satisfaction of the Commissioner to have been duly exported or used as such stores, as the case may be; shall be exempt from liability to import duties.

-116. (1) Subject to the provisions of the Customs laws, Exemption from import where any goods which are liable to import duty have been re-imports. exported from and are subsequently re-imported into a Partner State, then, the Commissioner if satisfied-
+116. (1) Subject to the provisions of the Customs laws, Exemption from import duty of certain where any goods which are liable to import duty have been re-imports. exported from and are subsequently re-imported into a Partner State, then, the Commissioner if satisfied-